Linearizing Algebraic Matroids: The Wild World of Characteristic

 \section{The Wild World of Characteristic $p$}

 In this section, we show that the construction in the proof of Theorem~\ref{thm: K/k-linear} (1) may fail if $k$ has characteristic $p$ using an example of Lindstr\"om.
-We also describe a Frobenius flock, which is a collection of linear matroids associated to an algebraic matroid over a field of positive characteristic \cite{BDP}.
+We also briefly discuss the idea of a matroid flock introduced in \cite{BDP}, which associates a collection of linear matroids to an algebraic matroid over a field of positive characteristic.